Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 Which tourist areas in Johor are becoming oversaturated with short-term rentals?

-The Johor areas showing the clearest signs of short-term rental oversaturation include high-density condo clusters in Danga Bay waterfront, several Medini/Iskandar Puteri high-rise developments, and parts of the JB city center where investor-heavy buildings compete aggressively on price.
+The three Johor areas showing the clearest signs of short-term rental oversaturation in early 2026 are certain high-density condo clusters in Danga Bay, several investor-heavy towers in Medini/Iskandar Puteri, and parts of the JB City Centre where dozens of near-identical listings compete in the same buildings.

 Which Areas in Johor Are Best for Long-Term Rentals?